Phi-Li/dotfiles/rootfs/etc/apt/README.md

 - Configure your network connection:

     - __Static IP address__

+        A static IP address can be configured with most standard network managers and also [dhcpcd](https://wiki.archlinux.org/index.php/Dhcpcd).

+        To manually configure a static IP address, add an IP address as described in #IP addresses, set up your routing table and [configure your DNS servers](https://wiki.archlinux.org/index.php/Domain_name_resolution).

     - Dynamic IP address: use __DHCP__.

         > Note: The installation image enables __`dhcpcd`__ (`dhcpcd@interface.service`) for __wired network devices__ on boot.